isomerpages/mas-moneysense/pages/Guide To Shares: How To Invest.md

 of the merits and risks of investing in shares</p>
 </li>
 <li>
-<p>Have access to, and knowledge of, appropriate analytical tools to evaluate
+<p>Have access to and knowledge of appropriate analytical tools to evaluate
 the investment in the shares and how such investment will impact your overall investment portfolio</p>
 </li>